breed/qti2latex/README.md

 it should work with export QTI files from canvas for supported question types. it uses the exam document class (https://ctan.org/pkg/exam).

+both qti2latex and exporting exams from canvas will produce a QTI zip file that can be used with qti2latex.

+if there are question groups (a set of questions that can be chosen from), qti2latex will pick them at random. the --choose-item option can be used the select a specific question instead of choosing at random.

 ## Supported Question Types
 - Multiple Choice (single answer)
 - Multiple Choice (multiple answers)